pytorch/pytorch/docs/source/notes/gradcheck.rst

                 &= dy/da ur' + i dy/da ui' + i dy/db ur' - dy/db ui'
     \end{aligned}

-Which would require four evaluations of real to real finite difference (twice as much compared to the approached proposed above).
+Which would require four evaluations of real-to-real finite difference (twice as much compared to the approached proposed above).
-Since this approach does not provide any correctness benefit, we use the formulation above.
+Since this approach does not have more degrees of freedom (same number of real valued variables) and we try to get the fastest possible evaluation here, we use the other formulation above.

 Fast gradcheck for functions with outputs in :math:`\mathcal{C}^M`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just like in the slow case, we consider two real valued function and use the appropriate rule from above for each function.
+Just like in the slow case, we consider two real-valued function and use the appropriate rule from above for each function.

 Gradgrad check implementation
 -----------------------------